 Performance Appraisal Forms

-Conduct effective employee evaluations with ready-to-use performance appraisal forms, templates, and checklists
+Conduct effective employee evaluations with ready-to-use performance appraisal forms and performance appraisal templates

 What is a Performance Appraisal Form?

-A performance appraisal form, or simply an appraisal form, is a tool used by people managers and HR teams to measure and benchmark the performance of employees.
-It helps evaluate the contributions and achievements of employees during a specific timeline.
-A well-structured appraisal form and appraisal process enable benchmarking across teams and divisions to identify staff career development opportunities and areas for improvement.
+A performance appraisal form is a tool used by people managers and HR teams to evaluate the performance of employees during a specific timeframe.
+An appraisal form helps simplify the documentation of review processes and streamline performance appraisals.
+A well-structured appraisal process enables an efficient benchmarking across teams and divisions to identify staff career development opportunities and areas for improvement.

-Performance Appraisal Form Example: What to Include in Your Template
+What to Include in a Performance Appraisal Template

 Whether used by supervisors, the people team, or employees themselves, performance appraisal forms feature standard elements that help facilitate a complete review process.
-Here are the three fundamental fields of an appraisal form:
+Here are the three fundamental fields of an appraisal form including their examples:

 A rating system